jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization: Part 3 SIMD, Compiler Flags and Architecture.md

 ​	Regarding the CPU, each core hash two floating point units, with 4 "pipes" each, supporting a "single-op AVX256".
 What this means is that the CPU can process those FMA3 instructions mentioned before, on 4 blocks of 64-bit floats.
 The deal is: Not all CPUs support AVX256, specially older CPUs.
 The first introduction of AVX256 to x86 processors was in the Intel Haswell micro-architecture, which is why AVX2 is sometimes referred as Haswell New Instructions.

 ​	As mentioned, the compiler will produce by default the best code it can for the **broadest possible** range of CPU architectures, and since AVX2 is not that available, it **will not produce** AVX2 code **unless explicitly instructed**.
 What the compiler actually does is produce is code for an older set of of SIMD instructions [called SSE](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions), which are more widely available.
 SSE happen to be a SIMD standard that can process 2 streams of floats (called pipes), while AVX256 can process 4 streams simultaneously for potentially twice the performance.
+Contrary to AVX, SSE wasn't able to vectorize code with conditionals in the vectorization path, greatly limiting what was available for vectorization.
+Though not arbitraty, it is possible to vectorize code with some simplified conditionals, which happens to be enough to provide us with great performance gains.

 ##### ![Zen2 Micro-architecture Anandtech](https://images.anandtech.com/doci/14525/Mike_Clark-Next_Horizon_Gaming-CPU_Architecture_06092019-page-003.jpg)